TomaszKubrak/Glaucoma_classification_JustRAIGS/README.md

 Details of the project are yet to be published.

-Soon algorithm will be avialable to use on [Grand Challenge website](https://grand-challenge.org/algorithms/justraigs_v1/)
+Soon algorithm will be available to use on [Grand Challenge website](https://grand-challenge.org/algorithms/justraigs_v1/)

 ## Acknowledgments